joined/units3/README.md

 ## Installation
 This project is written in Python 3.4 and it's not backwards-compatibly with Python 2.

-Assuming you have are on Linux / OS X and you have already installed `pip` and `virtualenv` (you do, right?), it's simple as:
+Assuming you are on Linux / OS X and you have already installed `pip` and `virtualenv` (you do, right?), it's simple as:

     $ git clone https://github.com/joined/units3.git